 #1: United States Championship

 Just look at this beauty.
 One look at it, and you get it.
 The United States’ flag looks really good on a championship, and the font they chose for it is also perfect.
-What else can I say?
-It’s just beautiful.
+It’s simply beautiful.

 Thanks for reading!
 All photos from WWE.